Skip to content

 PyCO2SYS includes a tool to check whether arguments such as temperature, salinity and pressure fall within the valid ranges required by the parameterisations used internally to calculate equilibrium constants and other marine carbonate system properties.

-Many of these validity ranges are poorly constrained or unknown, so we expect that the validity ranges will be updated in the future.
+Many of these validity ranges are poorly constrained or unknown, so the validity ranges will likely be updated in the future.

 Visualising validity

-Once a CO2System has been created with pyco2.sys, it needs to be solved for whichever parameters are to be checked using the solve method, with store_steps=2 in order for the validity checker to work properly.
-Then, use the plot_graph method to visualise the results:
+Once a CO2System has been created with pyco2.sys, it needs to be solved for whichever parameters are to be checked using the solve method, with store_steps=2 in order for the validity visualisation to work properly.
+Then, use the plot_graph method to view the results:

 co2s.solve(store_steps=2) # Solve for all parameters

-It is anticipated that the exact appearance of the validity graph generated by plot_graph will be adjusted in future minor releases.
-The description below will be kept up-to-date for the current released version of PyCO2SYS.
+The exact appearance of the validity graph generated by plot_graph may be adjusted in any future release.
+The description below will be kept up-to-date for the currently released version of PyCO2SYS.

 The output graph may look like the following: